stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 2. Setting up efficient batch processing for embedding generation
 3. Designing a scalable conversation memory system
 4. Balancing performance, cost, and accuracy in the vector search system
-5. Managing potential differences between PostgreSQL database schema and CoreDataStore API response formats
+5. Optimizing CoreDataStore API usage for performance and reliability
-6. Ensuring proper error handling for both data sources
+6. Ensuring proper error handling for all external API calls

 ## Team Collaboration
 - Documentation being maintained in the memory bank